-All employees will be informed of this policy and regulation in employee handbooks, on the district website and other appropriate materials.
-A poster summarizing the policy will also be posted in a prominent location at each school.
-The district will provide all existing employees with either a paper or electronic copy of the district's sexual harassment policy and regulation, and will provide the same to new employees before the employee starts their job.
-These materials will be provided in English and in an employee's primary language, for those languages for which the NYS Department of Labor has provided a translated template policy.
+All students and employees shall be informed of this policy in student and employee handbooks, on the district website and student registration materials.
+A poster summarizing the policy shall also be posted in a prominent location at each school.
+All secondary school student body officers shall receive district training about the policy at the beginning of each school year.
+The district shall provide all existing employees with either a paper or electronic copy of the district's sexual harassment policy and regulation, and shall provide the same to new employees before the employee starts his/her job.